Hematology-based Cellular Biomarker in the Emergency Department

 Monocyte Distribution Width (MDW) is a measure of increased morphological variability of monocytes in response to bacterial, viral or fungal infections.
-The quantitative analysis of MDW has received regulatory clearances as an aid for early detection in adult patients with or developing sepsis in emergency departments.
+The quantitative analysis of MDW has received regulatory clearance to help emergency department physicians identify patients with severe infection leading to sepsis.

-Considered with other signs and symptoms, the value of MDW helps differentiate sepsis from non-septic presentations, including non-infectious systemic inflammatory response.4 This sepsis marker is automatically reported with the complete blood count (CBC) with differential* for adult emergency department patients, without any additional test ordering.
+Considered with other signs and symptoms, the value of MDW helps differentiate sepsis from non-septic presentations, including non-infectious systemic inflammatory response.4 This parameter is automatically reported with the complete blood count (CBC) with differential on the DxH 900 and DxH 690T hematology analyzers*, enabling automatic reporting without added workload burden.

-Key Findings from Journal of Intensive Care Study The performance of MDW for sepsis detection has been evaluated in the prospective observational study of 2,158 emergency department patients in three large academic centers in the U.S.
+Key Findings from Journal of Intensive Care Study The performance of MDW for sepsis detection has been evaluated in the prospective observational study of 2,158 emergency department patients in three large academic centers.

 Diagnostic Performance for Sepsis Detection